mkumm/mkumm_blog/content/about/index.md

 ## Current Work

-My full time day job lets me work in Elixir for a company that supplies data to sports books; allowing them to offer in-game bet.
+My full time day job lets me work in Elixir for a company that supplies data to sports books; allowing them to offer in-game betting.
 I work with an amazingly supportive team with some of the brightest in the Elixir community.
 We work mainly in Elixir, Phoenix, LiveView, and Surface.
-I am starting to get more interested in Machine Learning and Site Reliability Engineering as well as continuing to master Elixir/Phoenix.
+I am starting to get more interested in Compilers and Site Reliability Engineering as well as continuing to master Elixir/Phoenix and the ecosystem.

 ## Previousl Work

-My professional career has followed to simultaneous paths.
-One in technology and the other in business management and leadership.
-Although this may seem like a strange path, I never saw them as that different.
+My professional career has followed two simultaneous paths.
+One in technology and the other in business management and leadership and sometimes overlapping.

-### Development

-### Leadership

-Professionally I have been lucky enough to create in C, PHP, Python, and Elixir with most of the web technologies that complement the languages.
-These days I play around in Rust, Haskell, OCaml, Go, Gleam, and others as well as the technologies supporting the current wave of AI.
+Professionally I have been lucky enough to create in C, PHP, Python, and Elixir.
+These days I play around in Lua, Rust, OCaml, Go, (maybe soon Gleam), and others as well as the technologies supporting the current wave of AI.

-In the past I have had several leadership roles (CTO, Operations Management, IT Director, Development Manager) and have enjoyed all my jobs for different reasons but generally I prefer coding.
+In the past I have had several leadership roles as CTO, Operations Management, IT Director, Development Manager.

 ## Hobbies and Interests

 ### Photography

-I an amateur photographer and share some of my photos on [Instagram (@mkumm)](https://www.instagram.com/mkumm/) and [Flickr.com (@mkumm)](https://www.flickr.com/photos/mkumm/).
-My main camera is my portable [Nikon z50](https://imaging.nikon.com/imaging/lineup/mirrorless/z_50/) a really excellent camera for price.
+I a (very) amateur photographer and share some of my photos on [Instagram (@mkumm)](https://www.instagram.com/mkumm/) and [Flickr.com (@mkumm)](https://www.flickr.com/photos/mkumm/).
+My main camera is my wonderfully portable [Nikon z50](https://imaging.nikon.com/imaging/lineup/mirrorless/z_50/).
+I know it falls in the non-professional category of photo hardware, but I am, well a non-professional.

 ### Music Creation

-I take a stab at some music creation with Ableton and played the violin through my first year of college.
-Here is my latest sample.
+I played violin through my first year of college and then just stopped.
+I did nothing with music for about 30 years and then I started playing around with Ableton.
+I have been creating music as find time, here is a short sample of my latest - **One of the Birds**

 <figure>
   <figcaption>Listen to One of the Birds:</figcaption>